IBM-Bluemix-Docs/visual-recognition/faqs-vr-plans.md

 {: #core-ml}
 {: faq}

-Core ML downloads are free, for either the Lite or Standard plan.
+Core ML downloads are free for either the Lite or Standard plan.
 In addition, downloading a Core ML model doesn't count toward the event limit.
 There is no charge for off-line classification, in which you download the model and run classification on an iOS device.
 There is a charge for training the model and online classification, in which you call and classify using the API.

 ## Are API keys part of the pricing plan?